gamer2810/steam-miniprofile/README.md

-# A little hack to get your Steam's miniprofile
+# A little hack to feature your Steam's miniprofile on your website
 This is a tool that loads your miniprofile(*with animated background and frame*) as a HTML entity so that you can feature it on your website.
 Preview:
 ![Preview GIF](preview.gif)